How to Get an Indiana Business License

 • What your trade or profession is

-The state of Indiana typically requires specific businesses to get licensed, like certain types of contractors, people who work in financial services, and more.
-You can learn if your profession requires a business license on the Indiana Business Owner’s Guide, on the page regarding Special Licensing and Permitting Issues.
+Indiana typically requires specific businesses to get licensed, like certain types of contractors, people who work in financial services, and more.
+You can learn if your profession requires a business license by visiting the Professions We License1 section of the Indiana Professional Licensing Agency website.

-If you don’t see your profession listed on that page, you also can check here at Indy.gov.
-Keep in mind that some of the professions listed require you to deliver your application in person, as they also may require giving your fingerprint to get licensed.
+If you don’t see your profession listed on that page, you also can check at Indy.gov.
+Keep in mind that some of the professions listed require you to deliver your application in person, as some Indiana professional licensing requires fingerprinting.

 So what if you don’t see your profession listed on either of the above-mentioned pages?

 You may not be in the clear yet.
-While the state of Indiana doesn’t require a general business license, many municipalities require a license at the county or city level.
-You can check with the local government where you’re running your business to see if a license is required.
-Additionally, these requirements may change periodically so it’s best to check with your state website to be sure.
+While Indiana doesn’t require a general business license, many municipalities require Indiana business licenses and permits at the county or city level.
+You can check with the local government where you’re running your business to see if a license or permit is required.
+These requirements may change periodically, so checking with your state website is best.

-Even if it’s not required by the state of Indiana or in your local area of business, we still suggest getting a business license.
+Even if an Indiana license is not required by the state or in your local area, we still suggest getting a business license.
 Securing a license for your business can:

-• Help you earn trust of potential customers
+• Help you earn the trust of potential customers

 • Fulfill obligations set by landlords or vendors